phosxd/MC-Shard/README.md

 - `/discord`: Get the Shard Discord invite.
 (This will be editable to be any Discord you want).
 ## `util`:
 Provides various useful & handy commands.
 Not finished, more commands will be added.

 **Upcoming Commands:**
-- `/suicide`: Kill's the user.
-Useful if stuck.
 - `/rename`: Rename an entity or item.
-- `/repair`: Repair an item.
-- `/dupe`: Duplicate an item.
 - `/lore`: Add lore text to an item.
 - `/signtext`: Replace the text of a sign.
 - `/setslot`: Set a player's selected slot.